Neo-Geo-2484/Neo-Geo-2484.github.io/_posts/2014-3-3-Hello-World.md

 **Summary:**

 This is was a challenging, but fun assingment.
 I did my best to follow OTW directions, reasearch and use the commands they suggested.
 I did use a walkthough at times.
 I did get stuck a lot having to restart the terminal.
-I know by the end of this semester my Lunix experience will be leaps and bounds better.
-Just with this project I am seeing it more clearly.
-Prior to this class I did a breif intro to power shell and even more breif tutorial on Ubuntu.
+Lv 12-13 most most challenging with the hexdum and using the ROT13 cypher was my most enjoyable level.